 Like many people in business, Saad has faced his fair share of setbacks.
 In 2019, Aspen’s shares dropped by at least 50%, alongside Saad’s net worth, by a whopping $276 million.
-This reportedly had investors were shying away.
-Despite the challenges, Stephen Saad remained one of the wealthiest people in South Africa and among the most successful executives.
+Despite the challenges, Saad has remained one of the wealthiest people in South Africa and among the most successful executives.
 His hard work and perseverance paid off as he established the biggest pharmaceutical companies in South Africa.

 The outbreak of the coronavirus pandemic, saw many African business people rise to the global challenge and support their government to fight the economic impact of the pandemic.